Request structured input from users during tool execution through the MCP context.

 FastMCP makes it easy to request a broader range of types, including scalars (e.g. str

-), by automatically wrapping them in MCP-compatible object schemas.
+) or no response at all, by automatically wrapping them in MCP-compatible object schemas.

 field of the ElicitationResult